-Finally, your event is over, it’s clean up time, and all of your guests are buzzing on their way home about what a great time they had.
-But before you celebrate your event success with a much-deserved cocktail and binge-watching your favorite show on Netflix in your PJs, you still have more work to do.
+Finally, your event is over, it’s time to clean up, and all your guests are buzzing on their way home about what a great time they had.
+But before you celebrate your event success with a much-deserved cocktail and binge-watching your favorite show on Netflix in your PJs, you still have work to do.

-The energy-level after a conference can be through-the-roof.
+The energy level after a conference can be through the roof.
 Attendees leave inspired to implement as many of the ideas they gathered in the last few days as quickly as possible.
-But that post-conference-high lasts for just a few days as your guests quickly descend back into their regular work and family routines.
+But that post-conference high lasts just a few days as your guests quickly descend back into their regular work and family routines.